Bury CAMHS (child and adolescent mental health service), formerly Healthy Young Minds.

 We help children and young people up to the age of 16 years, and provide assessments, intervention and support to their families/carers.

-Some of the problems that we can help with include:
+Some of the difficulties and conditions that we can help with include:

 - Eating disorders